 - 1. Start the Microchip SAS/SATA Configuration Utility in UEFI mode. - 2.
-Select the controller, then press Enter. - 3.
+Select your controller, then press Enter. - 3.
 From the main menu, select Array Configuration, then select Create Array. - 4.
-Select each drive to be included in the array: use the arrow keys to select a drive, press Enter, then Proceed.
+Select each drive you want to include in the array: use the arrow keys to select a drive, press Enter, then Proceed.